pitt-crc/keystone-api/docs/install/docker.md

 ## Using Docker Compose

-The following compose recipe provides a functional starting point for a production ready deployment.
+The following compose recipe provides a functional starting point for building a production ready deployment.
 Application dependencies are defined as separate services and settings values are configured using environmental variables in various `.env` files.